silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 2. Calculates an intermediate allocation for top 20 holders in each individual community.
 Each intermediate allocation is for the top 20 holders of each community, based solely on their holding in that particular community.
 3. Calculates each holder's combined final allocation based on their intermediate allocations across many communities (with the methods: sum or max), to generate a final combined allocation for many holders across all those communities.

-The file will use a folder (like multi_allocation by default) as a workspace.Here, it will save the top 20 holders list and allocations list for each community, as well as the final combined allocation, using csv files.
+The file will use a folder (like `multi_allocation` by default) as a workspace.
+Here, it will save the top 20 holders list and allocations list for each community, as well as the final combined allocation, using csv files.

 ## Config